In this unit we explore the size of a kilometre and the time it takes to cover this distance.

 - Explain to the students that you want to know how far a kilometre is, so you can get an idea of how far it is to the local shops.

 - Walk with the students around the circuit.
 Point out where the 100m mark is.
-Students can make a second mark on their map if they change where they think the 1 kilometre mark is while they are walking.
-Make a note while walking of how long it takes the students to reach the 1 kilometre mark.
-This information will be used later.
+Students can make a second estimate if they change where they think the 1 kilometre mark is while they are walking.

 - When you return to the class ask the students to compare their estimates with other class members.
 Tell the students where the 1 km mark was and see who was close with their estimate.